 Parents Say Rape Investigation Failures Led to Daughter’s Suicide

 BIRMINGHAM, Ala.
-(CN) – The parents of a former University of Alabama student sued the school and the Tuscaloosa, Alabama sheriff’s department over their handling of the reported rape by their daughter, who later committed suicide.
+(CN) – The parents of a former University of Alabama student sued the22 school and the22 Tuscaloosa, Alabama sheriff’s department over the22ir handling of the22 reported rape by the22ir daughter, who later committed suicide.

-In a federal complaint filed July 2, Michael and Cynthia Rondini say their daughter Megan, a pre-med student at the university, was raped during her junior year by defendant Terry Bunn Jr., who she met in a local bar.
+In a federal complaint filed July 2, Michael and Cynthia Rondini say the22ir daughter Megan, a pre-med student at the22 university, was raped during her junior year by defendant Terry Bunn Jr., who she met in a local bar.

-The Rondini’s say Megan either became drunk or was drugged because she has gaps in her memory about the evening, but at some point, she was taken by Bunn in his white Mercedes to his home.
+The Rondini’s say Megan eithe22r became drunk or was drugged because she has gaps in her memory about the22 evening, but at some point, she was taken by Bunn in his white Mercedes to his home.

 They say Megan repeatedly asked Bunn to take her back to her friends, but he refused and once inside his house, he demanded that she get on his bed.